Manage Meal Kit Operations with FREE Software and Expertise

 As schools shift from traditional service to providing meal kits for children and their families, inTEAM is providing operators free software and expertise to plan, pre-cost, procure, produce, distribute and support reimbursement claims for healthy school breakfasts, lunches, and suppers.

-- Integrated with the Nourish to Flourish Data Sharing & Analytics platform with access to a product database of over 40,000 K-12 products
+- GDSN integrated Data Exchange platform with access to a product database of over 60,000 K-12 products

 - Standardized Menu Planning tools with pre-populated meal pattern credit and nutrient information for each item makes building meal kit recipes and menus a breeze